edisnake/doctrine-intro/README.md

 #### Initial commit

-For the initial commit we have only ran the commands to have a  Symfony skeleton application and declare our dependency of Doctrine.
-For this the purpose of this introduction we are using the [Doctrine ORM Pack](https://packagist.org/packages/symfony/orm-pack).
+For the initial commit we only run the commands to have a  Symfony skeleton application and declare our dependency of Doctrine.
+For this introduction we are using the [Doctrine ORM Pack](https://packagist.org/packages/symfony/orm-pack).

 ```bash
 # create project